 - LAN over power

 It should be noted that the transitions and differences between these different terms are not always clear.
 For example, "PLT" in one text can mean the same as "PLC" in another text.

 Nkom regulates communication over power lines in the same manner as for other technology.

 The Electronic Communications Act, Regulations relating to Electromagnetic Compatibility (EMC) for Communication, and Regulations relating to EEA Requirements for Radio and Telecommunications Terminal Equipment contain requirements relating to equipment that is marketed, sold and used in Norway.

-The European Commission has given the European standardisation organisations a mandate to create standards for measuring transmitted interference from communication over power lines.
+The European Commission has given the European standardisation organisations a mandate to create standards for measuring emissions from communication over power lines apparatus.

 EN 50065-1:2011 is a harmonised EMC standard for measurements of emissions from narrow band PLC apparatus.

 EN 50561-1:2013 (EN 55022:2010 for radiated emissions) is a harmonised EMC standard for measurements of emissions from in-home PLC apparatus.